01 of 05

-The innovative process he perfected allowed him to "create extraordinary carvings without sacrificing strength and durability," according to information provided by New Orleans-based M.S.
-Rau Antiques on their website.
-His patents included those for "Machinery for Sawing Arabesque Chairs" and a "Bedstead," that allowed for quick disassembly in the case of a fire.
+Another innovative process he perfected allowed him to create extraordinary carvings without sacrificing strength and durability.
+His patents included the machinery for sawing Arabesque chairs and the design of a special bedstead.
+His ornately styled bedstead was a combination head-to-foot bed frame that could easily disassemble in case of a fire.

 03 of 05

-While there was many fine pieces of Rococo Revival furniture made during the era, and the most elegant is said to have originated in New York, Belter's work is superior in that he generally used more layers of laminated wood while constructing his intricate designs.
-His competitors might use three to five layers, while he would employ six or more.
+While there were many fine pieces of rococo revival furniture made during the era, the most elegant is said to have originated in New York by Belter.
+His work is superior in that he generally used more layers of laminated wood while constructing his intricate designs.
+While his competitors might have used three to five layers of laminated wood, his work would have six or more layers.

-While styles can be similar from maker to maker, Belter's Rococo Revival work was also the most elaborate being produced at the time in comparison to others including J & J.W.
-Meeks, also of New York, and Mitchell & Rammelsberg operating in Ohio.
-His carvings were infinitely more intricate and ornate with his rose and fruit motifs standing apart from others who often imitated his skill.Continue to 4 of 5 below.
+While styles can be similar from maker to maker, Belter's rococo revival work was more elaborate than his competing contemporaries J & J.W.
+Meeks of New York and Mitchell & Rammelsberg of Ohio.
+His carvings were infinitely more intricate and ornate with his rose and fruit motifs standing out from the others who often tried to imitate him.Continue to 4 of 5 below.

 04 of 05

-Some upholstered pieces made by Belter are actually marked under the seat with a paper label making identification easier.
+Some upholstered pieces made by Belter are marked under the seat with a paper label making identification easier.
 A stamped identifying mark can sometimes be found on bed frame stretchers or inner blocks as well.
-If a label or stamping isn’t present on a suspected piece, looking at the carving and components used will provide clues.
+If you do not see a label or stamp, look closely at the carving and its components for trademark Belter clues.

-Since Belter always used six or more layers of laminated wood in his carvings, you can usually count the layers in the exposed edges of the wood to confirm how many were used.
-His carvings will be of the highest quality in comparison to similar pieces made by others, and Rosewood was often present in his pieces.
+- Since Belter always used six or more layers of laminated wood in his carvings, you can count the layers in the exposed edges of the wood to confirm the number of layers.

 05 of 05

-Furniture authenticated as a Belter piece will be worth significantly more than a similar item by another maker.
-And they don't come on the market frequently, so that makes Belter pieces even more desirable.
+Authenticated Belter furniture is worth significantly more than a similar item by another maker.
+Belter pieces don't come on the market frequently, so that makes them even more desirable and valuable.

-A single chair confirmed as a Belter design can easily warrant a price tag of $20,000 or more in an upscale antique shop.
-An ornately carved méridienne can bring $25,000 or more at a high-end auction.
-Marble-topped tables with significant decorative elements can bring as much as $16,000 or so in most any venue.
+A single chair confirmed as a Belter can easily warrant a price tag of $20,000 or more in an upscale antique shop.
+An ornately carved meridienne (sofa-like chaise) can go for $25,000 or more at a high-end auction.
+Marble-topped tables with significant decorative elements can sell for as much as $16,000.